A different kind of therapy deep thinkers, big feelers, and sensitive souls.

 Too thoughtful.

-But often what’s really happening is that you have a deeply responsive nervous system and a richly attuned inner world, and you’ve never been given the right environment to understand or work with it.
+But often what’s really happening is that you have a richly attuned inner world, and you’ve never been given the right support to be able to flourish.

 Therapy here is not about flattening your sensitivity.